littlebee/basic_bot/README.md

 ```sh
 bb_start
 ```
-will start all of the services in  `./basic_bot.yml` as individual processes running detached.
+This command will start all of the services in  `./basic_bot.yml` as individual processes running detached.
 If your shell/terminal is closed, they will keep running.

+For more information about basic_bot.yml, see the [Config File Schema document](https://littlebee.github.io/basic_bot/Configuration/Config%20File%20Schema/).

 ## Debugging issues